-Depop’s Charity Seller Programme provides charities with tools, resources, exclusive offers and personalised support to effectively leverage the platform as an e-commerce channel.
+In order to help you start your journey on Depop, we have put together a range of tools, resources, exclusive offers and personalised support to effectively leverage the platform as an e-commerce channel.
 Our goal is to connect charities with Depop’s young, thrift loving, sustainability conscious audience, and help them sell donations more effectively, raising funds to support a variety of fantastic causes.

-- Tips on trending categories and in-demand items: regular updates on the most popular brands, styles, and items on Depop and among the Gen Z audience, so you know what buyers are looking for
+- Tips on trending categories and in-demand items: regular updates on the most popular brands, styles, and items on Depop and among the Gen Z audience, so you know what buyers are looking for.

 Some of the most successful charity sellers on Depop include: